Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Season Stats

-- He's also contributed in the ground game, with 87 rushing yards (5.4 ypg) on 17 carries.
+- He also has 87 rushing yards on 17 carries, averaging 5.4 yards per game.

+- The Lions, who rank 28th in the NFL in points scored, have dropped back to pass 58.3% of the time while running the football 41.7% of the time.

-- Goff has attempted 50 of his 464 passes in the red zone, accounting for 44.6% of his team's red zone plays.
+- Goff has thrown 50 passes in the red zone this season, 44.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Packers.